Resident and Fellow Corner

 Evaluations and Surveys

 The University of Florida College of Medicine – Jacksonville utilizes a web-based residency management system, New Innovations, for submission of required confidential faculty evaluations and resident surveys.
-Your program assistant/residency coordinator will provide you with username and password and assist with any logon issues.
+Your program assistant/coordinator/administrator/manager will provide you with your username and password and can assist with any log in issues.

-UF College of Medicine – Jacksonville requires that each resident and fellow evaluate all appropriate faculty members annually during the month of March, although individual programs may have additional requirements and schedules.
+UF College of Medicine – Jacksonville requires that each resident and fellow evaluate all appropriate faculty members three times a year in October, February and May.
+These evaluations are launched by the Office of Graduate Medical Education to ensure anonymity.

-The Senior Associate Dean conducts an annual all-campus resident survey that provides information for the annual program evaluation of educational effectiveness and provides program and work environment information to the DIO, dean and appropriate hospital leaders.
+The Senior Associate Dean conducts an annual all-campus resident/fellow survey that provides information for the annual program evaluation of educational effectiveness and provides program and work environment information to the DIO, Dean and appropriate hospital leaders.
 Notification and instructions will be broadcast to all residents/fellows at the appropriate times.
 The ACGME also conducts an annual survey that serves to assist them in monitoring and assessing programs.

 General Competencies and Milestones

-All residency programs require their residents to train and develop in the six general competency domains of patient care, medical knowledge, professionalism, interpersonal and communication skills, practice-based learning and improvement and systems-based practice, as defined by the ACGME in 2001, to achieve the level expected of a new practitioner.
-Toward this end, programs must define the specific knowledge, skills and attitudes required and provide educational curriculum and experiences for their residents to demonstrate the competencies.
+All ACGME-accredited programs require their residents and fellows to train and develop in the six general competency domains of patient care and procedural skills, medical knowledge, professionalism, interpersonal and communication skills, practice-based learning and improvement and systems-based practice, as defined by the ACGME in 2001, to achieve the level expected of a new practitioner.
+Toward this end, programs must define the specific knowledge, skills and attitudes required and provide educational curriculum and experiences for their residents and fellows to demonstrate the competencies.
 Furthermore, programs must assess the outcomes of these educational experiences, as measured by learner performance and application of the principles and knowledge taught.
-As the specialties (under ACGME) define the milestones for development, educators will assess resident and fellow performance to assure an appropriate developmental trajectory toward independent practice.
+As the specialties (under ACGME) define the milestones for development, educators will assess resident and fellow performance to assure an appropriate developmental trajectory toward autonomous practice.

 Moonlighting/Outside Activities

 All residents and fellows must adhere to the University of Florida College of Medicine – Jacksonville Resident Moonlighting Policy .pdf (Adobe PDF Document) which recognizes two categories of moonlighting: (1) internal activity and (2) external activity.
 Both have specific requirements that must be met.
-All moonlighting activity must have prior approval by the program director and the Senior Associate Dean for Educational Affairs.
+All moonlighting activity must have prior approval by the program director and the Senior Associate Dean for Graduate Medical Education.
 Please refer to your individual program policies for more specific information.

 If moonlighting is allowed by your program, please be reminded that moonlighting is a privilege to be earned, not a right to be expected.
 Excellent and consistent performance must be demonstrated in academic, clinical and scholarly activities, as well as compliance with measures of professionalism.